White Australia policy: Political and social legacy

 On 14 August 2018, Senator Fraser Anning delivered his maiden speech to the Senate.
 In it, he called for a plebiscite to reintroduce the White Australia Policy, especially with regard to excluding Muslims (even though Muslims come from different races).
 He was criticised by politicians from the left and the right, in particular for his choice of words ("final solution").
 He was again criticised by politicians across the board after blaming Muslim immigration to New Zealand for the 2019 Christchurch mosque attacks.

 Surveys from 2018 and 2023 have found that over 15% polled have shown support for discrimination when it comes to immigration intake.
-Support for discrimination was higher on basis of religion then race or ethnicity.
+Support for discrimination was higher on basis of religion than race or ethnicity.